-The bridge exercise activates all the core muscles, including the transverse abdominous (flattens your core), rectus abdominous (six pack!) and obliques (hourglass figure).
-Performing any variation of a bridge works these muscles deeply, tightening everything up in one easy move, which will help your body function better in other workouts and daily life.
+The bridge exercise activates all the core muscles, including the transverse abdominous, rectus abdominous, and obliques.
+Performing any variation of a bridge works these muscles deeply in one easy move, which will help your body function better in other workouts and daily life.

 Bridge builds strength in the glutes and erector spinae, which help you maintain proper posture when you're sitting or standing for an extended period of time.
 The move also strengthens the core which always helps with posture.

-For a full workout, complete each move for the indicated number of reps, before continuing to the next exercise.
+Instructions: For a full workout, complete each move for the indicated number of reps, before continuing to the next exercise.
 Perform the entire routine three times.

-Lay flat on your back with knees bent hip width and hands by your sides.
+How to: Lay flat on your back with knees bent hip width and hands by your sides.
 Bring right knee into your chest and keep it in place.
-Keep foot on the floor and knee bent.
-Engage glutes and lift hips up as high as possible.
+Keep your foot on the floor and knee bent.
+Engage your glutes and lift hips up as high as possible.
 Form a straight line from head to knees when you lift.
-Hold at the highest point for 2-3 seconds and lower back down to the floor.
+Hold at the highest point for 2 to 3 seconds and lower back down to the floor.
 Perform 20 reps on each side.

-Lie flat on your back with right foot on a stable bench or box.
-Bring left knee into your chest and hold in place the entire time.
-Lift the hips up as high as possible, pressing the right foot into the bench to lift.
+How to: Lie flat on your back with right foot on a stable bench or box.
+Bring your left knee into your chest and hold in place the entire time.
+Lift your hips up as high as possible, pressing your right foot into the bench to lift.
 Return back to the floor and repeat the movement.
 Perform 10 reps each side.

-Lay flat on your back with feet and knees glued together the entire time.
-Engage the glutes and inner thighs as you lift hips up.
-Hold at the top for 2-3 seconds and then lower back down.
+How to: Lay flat on your back with feet and knees glued together the entire time.
+Engage your glutes and inner thighs as you lift hips up.
+Hold at the top for 2 to 3 seconds and then lower back down.
 Do not let the legs come apart.
 Perform 20 reps.

-Lie on your back with knees bent, hands pressed into the mat and feet hip-width apart.
-Lift hips up as high as possible.
-Lower the hips an inch then lift the hips an inch.
+How to: Lie on your back with knees bent, hands pressed into the mat and feet hip-width apart.
+Lift your hips up as high as possible.
+Lower your hips an inch then lift them an inch.
 Continue this small range of motion for 30 reps.